froukje/datamapu/content/posts/2023/20231123_linear_regression_example.md

 $$a = -0.043,$$

 rounded up to 3 digits.
-With his we can calculate
+With this we can calculate

 $$b = \bar{y} - a\cdot\bar{x} = 79.17 + 0.043\cdot 535 = 102.175.$$

-The resulting linear regression model and the original data is illustreted in the following plot.
+The resulting linear regression model and the original data is illustrated in the following plot.

 ![regression example](/images/20231123_linear_regression_example/linear_regression_example2.png)

-Note, for this simplified example, we are not going to check the assumptions.
-This example is only for illustration purpose, the assumptions are with this few amount of data not proofable.
+Note, for this simplified example, we are not going to check the [assumptions]({{< ref "20231113_linear_regression#assumptions" >}} "Assumption Linear Regression") that need to be fulfilled for a Linear Regression.
+This example is only for illustration purposes, with this few amount of data statistical tests are not reasonable.